mshaaban0/pixi-docker-template/README.md

-# Python Project Boilerplate with Pixi and Docker Compose
+# Python Project Boilerplate with Pixi, Flask, Jupyter Notebook, and Docker Compose

 This repository provides a boilerplate for new Python projects using Pixi for dependency management and Docker Compose for containerization.
-It includes a basic Flask application connected to a Qdrant vector database, demonstrating a simple yet scalable project structure.
+It includes a basic Flask application connected to a Qdrant vector database, as well as Jupyter Notebook for interactive development and data exploration.

 ## Features